 The purpose of using these types of Facebook posts (which can also be found on Instagram), is that they allow you to advertise a lot.
 In doing so, you can advertise on Facebook as much as you want without annoying your followers and making them unfollow, or distracting from the rest of your content posts.

-Understanding Dark Posts
+Understanding Facebook Dark Posts

-Dark posts on Facebook are not as sinister as they seem to be.
-A dark post is a targeted ad that is set to not publish on your news feed.
-Instead, it only shows up for your targeted users as a sponsored ad.
+Dark posts on Facebook aren’t as sinister as they seem to be and as you can tell from above, they’re basically targeted ads that don’t publish on your news feed.
+Instead they’re only shown to your targeted audience as a sponsored ad.

-Inundating your page with advertisements is not how you get your branding across the social media platform.
+Inundating your page with advertisements is not how you get your branding across a social media platform.
 Doing this will discourage users from liking your page and interacting with your posts.